plasmonX: an Open-Source Code for Nanoplasmonics: Solvers

 The definition of all matrices and vectors in Eq. \ref{eq:matrix-compact} can be recovered by comparing with Eq. \ref{eq:wfq-system} (\wfq), Eq. \ref{eq:wfqfmu-system} (\wfqfmu for homogeneous systems), Eq. \ref{eq:wfqfmu-leghe} (\wfqfmu for heterogeneous systems), Eq. \ref{eq:bem-dpcm} (BEM in DPCM formulation), and Eq. \ref{eq:bem-iefpcm} (BEM in IEFPCM formulation).
 We note that for \wfqfmu for heterogeneous systems (Eq. \ref{eq:wfqfmu-leghe}) the $\mathbf{M}$ and $\mathbf{U}$ matrices are frequency dependent and complex, while they are static and real for all other methods. $\mathbf{Z}(\omega)$ and $\mathbf{L}(\omega)$ are frequency-dependent and complex in all cases, while $\mathbf{R}(\omega)$ is always real and contains the external polarization sources, such as the external potential and field.

-To solve Eq. \ref{eq:matrix-compact}, \texttt{plasmonX} implements three algorithms: \begin{enumerate} \item Inversion: the complex linear system is solved by resorting to LU factorization and subsequent resolution of the complex linear systems through an interface to LAPACK subroutines (ZGETRF and ZGETRS).
+To solve Eq. \ref{eq:matrix-compact}, \texttt{plasmonX} implements three algorithms, which are common in this kind of simulations \cite{lipparini2014scalable,lafiosca2021going,bugeanu2015wavelet,hohenester2018making}: \begin{enumerate} \item Inversion: the complex linear system is solved by resorting to LU factorization and subsequent resolution of the complex linear systems through an interface to LAPACK subroutines (ZGETRF and ZGETRS).
 This is the default for small systems. \item Iterative: the complex linear system is solved by resorting to the iterative Krylov GMRES method \cite{saad1986gmres}. \texttt{plasmonX} provides an effective implementation of complex GMRES for all methods by storing the matrices in memory \cite{lafiosca2021going}. \item Iterative on the fly: the complex linear system is solved by resorting to GMRES \cite{saad1986gmres}, and the matrix product multiplications are performed on the fly, without storing the matrices in memory \cite{lafiosca2021going}.
 This is implemented for \wfq and \wfqfmu methods only, and is the default for large systems. \end{enumerate}